gabrieleiannetti/tech_notes/nvidia_driver.md

 Switch to run level 3 for non-graphical support: `sudo init 3`

-Install the driver: `sudo ./chmod 755 NVIDIA-Linux-x86_64-390.87.run`
+Make the installer executable: `sudo ./chmod 755 NVIDIA-Linux-x86_64-390.87.run`

+Execute the installer: `sudo ./NVIDIA-Linux-x86_64-390.87.run`

-Choose the installer to configure the x server.
+Choose the installer to configure the X server!

-Reboot: `sudo reboot`
+Reboot the machine: `sudo reboot`

 ### Uninstall the Driver